 Beyond the BF values, we will report the effect sizes (standardized beta coefficients), the corresponding 95% confidence intervals, the standard errors.

-To assess the robustness of our conclusions to the applied scale factors of the models of H1 and H2, we will report Robustness Regions for each Bayes factor with two extreme priors (b = 0.09, b = 1.57), with the half of smallest and twice of the largest effect sizes from the mini-meta analysis described below.
+To assess the robustness of our conclusions to the applied scale factors of the models of H1 and H2, we will report Robustness Regions for each Bayes factor with two extreme priors (b = 0.09, b = 1.57), with the half of smallest effect size and twice of the largest effect size from the mini-meta analysis described below.

 Primary analyses